A Small Symposium on “Higher Education in a Global World: Policy Implications in Education and Criminal Justice”

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized, including a pragmatic symposium (as organized in Ancient Athens but fine-tuned to synchronous ethics), a special one-day educational island tour, a Mycenae and island of Poros visit, an Athens educational walking tour, a day trip to Delphi, and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 27 May 2019 to: Dr. Natasha Johnson, Educational Leadership, Department of Educational Policy Studies, Georgia State University, USA & Mr. Thaddeus L. Johnson, Doctoral Student & Graduate Teaching Assistant, Department of Criminal Justice and Criminology, Georgia State University, USA.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 22 June 2020 to: Dr. Natasha Johnson, Educational Policy Studies, College of Education and Human Development, Georgia State University, USA & Dr. Thaddeus L. Johnson, Criminology & Criminal Justice, Andrew Young School of Policy Studies, Georgia State University, USA.